Coronavirus and your business (Scotland)

 Extra time for filing your 2019 to 2020 self assessment tax return

-File your tax return on time if you can.
-However, HMRC has said that you will not be charged a penalty for filing your 2019 to 2020 self assessment tax return late if it is filed online by 28 February 2021.
+HMRC has said that you should not be charged a penalty for filing your 2019 to 2020 self assessment tax return late if it was filed online by 28 February 2021.

-You still need to pay your self assessment tax bill by 31 January 2021 and interest will be charged from 1 February 2021 on any outstanding amounts.
+You still need to have paid your self assessment tax bill by 31 January 2021 and interest is charged from 1 February 2021 on any outstanding amounts.
 You can pay online, through your bank or by post before you file.

 Late filing daily penalties will not apply for 2018 to 2019 self assessment returns